 - R2.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-010-2 Table R2 Configuration Monitoring.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-010-3 Table R2 Configuration Monitoring.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M2.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-010-2 Table R2 Configuration Monitoring and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-010-3 Table R2 Configuration Monitoring and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-010-2 Table R2 - Configuration Monitoring Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated:1.
-EACMS; and2.
+CIP-010-3 Table R2 - Configuration Monitoring Part Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated: Section 1.
+EACMS; and Section 2.
 PCA Monitor at least once every 35 calendar days for changes to the baseline configuration (as described in Requirement R1, Part 1.1).
 Document and investigate detected unauthorized changes.
 An example of evidence may include, but is not limited to, logs from a system that is monitoring the configuration along with records of investigation for any unauthorized changes that were detected.